 - Not paying impound fees for your friend’s car so that they can drive to AA meetings on their own

-Anything you do to delay treatment or to provide a potential escape from being actively participating in daily treatment is enabling.
-But staying firm in your decisions to not lend them money or not letting them stay over when intoxicated supports them in the long run.
+Anything you do to delay treatment or to provide a potential escape from being actively participating in the daily treatment is enabling.
+But staying firm in your decisions to not lend them money or not letting them stay over when intoxicated support them in the long run.

 It may be tempting to want to loan them money because you think that preventing a serious hardship will only help support your friend’s recovery.
 The truth can be much darker.
 Your friend might have been running this same game with family and other friends before they asked you.
 The longer friends provide a safety net, the longer your friend will stay in active addiction.
 True support takes shape in only a few forms as in the following:

 - Participation in recovery (i.e. driving them to meetings, attending addiction therapy services when asked)